Dahie/Scraperrr.js/Readme.md

 # Scraperrr.js

+Command-line-based web crawler configured by JSON configurations, defining what data fields to scrape from the visited websites and how to export them as JSON.

-Crawler for Motion-portals in Pirate-Party wikis.
+This crawler was designed for motion portals in Pirate-Party wikis.
-This extracts motions of a party assembly and exports them to JSON.
+This examples given extract motions of a party assembly and exports them to JSON to be used on [pirat.ly](http://www.pirat.ly) and [Spickerrr](http://spickerrr.tumblr.com).

 ## Installation